 Nada.
 It's free to sign up and play, and always will be.
 We also offer Clozemaster Pro with advanced features such as more stats, favoriting sentences, and customizing game play to help keep Clozemaster running and support the continued development of awesome language learning tools.
 Clozemaster Pro is available for $8 per month or $60 per year with a 30-day money back guarantee.
 Sign up then go to https://www.clozemaster.com/pro to learn more!

-Sentences are reviewed according to space repetition intervals like those used in memrise and anki.
-Currently intervals are at 1 day, 7 days, 14 days, 30 days and 180 days based on how many times a sentence is answered correctly in a row.
-If a given sentence is new and answered correctly, it will be ready for review in a day.
-If the same sentence is answered correctly again, it will then be ready for review in 3 days, then 7 days.
-If it's then answered in correctly, it goes back an interval and will be ready for review again in 3 days.
-Once a sentence has been answered correctly 5 times, it is considered 100% mastered and you will no longer see it unless there are no more new sentences or sentences ready for review.
+Sentences are reviewed according to space repetition intervals like those used in Memrise and Anki.
+Default intervals are at 1 day, 10 days, 30 days, and 180 days based on how many times a sentence is answered correctly in a row (Pro subscribers can customize these intervals).
+If a given sentence is new and answered correctly, it will be ready for review in a day (25% mastered).
+If the same sentence is answered correctly again, it will then be ready for review in 10 days (50% mastered), and then 30 days (75% mastered).
+If answered correctly again it is considered 100% mastered and will be ready for review in 180 days, and will continue to come up for review every 180 days as long as it is continuously answered correctly.
+If a sentence is answered incorrectly at any point, it goes back to 0% mastered.